nicheilman/CellBM/README.md

 # CellBM
-FSI simulation for deformable particles using Lattice-Boltsmann Method
+FSI simulation for deformable particles using Lattice-Boltzmann Method